2014 Indian general election in Delhi

 The 2014 Indian general election polls in Delhi for seven Lok Sabha seats was held in a single phase on 10 April 2014.
 As of 16 December 2013, the total voter strength of Delhi is 11,932,069.

 The Main political parties are Aam Aadmi Party, Bharatiya Janata Party and Indian National Congress.
+Bharatiya Janata Party won all 7 seats.